Next Generation (magazine)

-Next Generation was a US video game magazine that was published by Imagine Media (now Future US).
+Next Generation was an American video game magazine that was published by Imagine Media (now Future US).
 It was affiliated to and shared content with the UK's Edge magazine.
 Next Generation ran from January 1995 until January 2002.
 It was published by Jonathan Simpson-Bint and edited by Neil West.
 Other editors included Chris Charla, Tom Russo, and Blake Fischer.

 Next Generation initially covered the 32-bit consoles including 3DO, Atari Jaguar, and the then-still unreleased Sony PlayStation and Sega Saturn.
 Unlike competitors GamePro and Electronic Gaming Monthly, the magazine was directed towards a different readership by focusing on the industry itself rather than individual games.

 Publication history

 The magazine was first published by GP Publications up until May 1995 when the publisher rebranded as Imagine Media.

 In September 1999, Next Generation was redesigned, and its cover name shortened NextGen.
 A year later, in September 2000, the magazine's width was increased from its standard 8 inches to 9 inches.
 This wider format lasted less than a year.

 The brand was resurrected in 2005 by Future Publishing USA as an industry-led website, Next-Gen.biz.
 It carried much the same articles and editorial as the print magazine, and reprinted many articles from Edge, the UK-based sister magazine to Next-Gen.

 In July 2008, Next-Gen.biz was rebranded as Edge-Online.com.
+Previous subscribers of NextGen Magazine started receiving copies of PlayStation magazine at the end of its life-cycle.